-Please do always get in touch with me if you have any questions or worries.
-Emailing is probably the easiest as then I can respond with a phone call or arrange a meeting.
+Please do always get in touch with us if you have any questions or worries.
+Emailing is probably the easiest as then we can respond with a phone call or arrange a meeting.
 It is sometimes difficult to talk quietly at drop off an pick off.
 If you have something more urgent, please ring the school office.

 Phonics this Term:

-As a school we are embarking on a new Phonics scheme.
-It is called Letters and Sounds Revisited and is produced by Little Wandle.
+As a school we now use a new Phonics scheme.
+It is called Letters and Sounds Revised and is produced by Little Wandle.
 This is really exciting for us and we are sure this will be really significant for our teaching of reading.
-Once we have received all the training and resources we will invite you to a workshop so that you can have an understanding of how we are teaching your children.
+This term I am going to produce a short online presentation for you to understand the way in which we teach phonics and early reading.
+Hopefully we'll also be able to invite you in to a workshop in person (COVID restrictions allowing).
 Please do look at this website and the resources below to support your child at home.

-New books were sent home on Friday (for all the children who had their books in school), children should be heard read at least 5 times a week and a comment should be left in their home/school diaries.
+Children will get a new decodable book this week (providing they have their current decodable book in school), children should be heard read at home at least 5 times a week and a comment should be left in their home/school diaries.
 We will teach your child to read and will record this with a stamp in the reading records.
+As long as we have enough staff, the aim is for us to hear your child read the same decodable book 3 times in school.
+The decodable book will then be changed again next week.
 We encourage that you share stories with your children as this is very beneficial for their reading progress and will help them learn to read for pleasure.
 You will also receive a reading race and each day they read with you at home (and an entry is made in their reading record books) please date a circle on the reading race.
 Please only one circle per day!
 Once a race is completed, they will receive a prize.

 Privacy and cookies policy